All data is current as of 2013, unless otherwise noted.

 Branch of government: executive

 The council appoints circuit public defenders to oversee trial-level indigent defense services in 49 of the state’s judicial circuits, but counties can opt out of the system, meaning the state has no regulatory authority over those regions.
-Because of this, GPDSC is defined as having limited authority.
+Because of this, GPDC is defined as having limited authority.